 I started blogging in 2013 as a way to update friends and family of my travels and I didn’t start attempting to monetize my blog as a business until late 2017.
-At which point, I had quit my NYC job, bought a van, and hit the road full-time.
+At which point, I had quit my NYC job, bought and converted a van into my tiny home on wheels, and hit the road full-time.

-In 2018, my hobby travel and lifestyle blog finally ended up becoming the foundation for my remote income success, and is the main reason why I can now be location independent.
+In 2018, my hobby travel and lifestyle blog finally ended up becoming the foundation for my remote income success and is the main reason why I can work 100% online and be location independent.

-You can find out exactly how I monetize my blog in this post about How I Make Remote Income.
+You can find out exactly how I make money off my blog in this blog post: How I Make Remote Income.

-When starting a blog or any website for that matter–you’ll need to do the following three things:
+When starting a blog or any website for that matter–you’ll need to choose the following three things:

 - Doing a quick search on google and then social media platforms to make sure that it isn’t taken anywhere that you might want to use it